JorgeFerrer/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/01-fundamentals.markdown

 ## Components

+TODO: It's probably better to explain better what OSGi services are and how Declarative Services provides Components as a programming model to provide instatiation of POJOs, dependency injection and simple registration as OSGi components

 Modules may contain one or more *components*.
 A component is a POJO whose life cycle is managed by the container.
 In Liferay, a component is generally part of the Declarative Services framework.
 Creating a component can be as easy as